Benjamink9988/anshim-scanner/README.md

 # Anshim Scanner

-**Anshim Scanner** is a web application that leverages Google Gemini AI to analyze the safety and environmental impact of household chemical products.
+**Anshim Scanner** is a web application that leverages Google Gemini AI to analyze the safety and environmental impact of household chemical products and food.
 By scanning a product's ingredient label, this app empowers users to make informed decisions, aiming to create an environment where everyone can use products with peace of mind.

 '**Anshim (안심)**' is a Korean word that means **"a state of being at ease and free from worry."** The name 'Anshim Scanner' conveys the core value: **"Scan products with this app to verify their safety, and use them with peace of mind."**